 The EPIC movement spread up the West Coast.
 In Washington State, the EPIW was more successful than the California campaign.

 This 53 minute film is part of the Great Depression Series broadcast on PBS in 1993

-.
-This site is one of a collection of Pacific Northwest Labor and Civil Rights Projects based at the University of Washington under the direction of Professor James Gregory.
+This site is part of the Mapping American Social Movements through the 20th Century project based at the University of Washington under the direction of Professor James Gregory.